gnss-sdr/geniuss-place/CONTRIBUTING.md

 GitHub](https://github.com/gnss-sdr/geniuss-place/fork).
 This will copy the whole website repository to your personal account.

-   3. Then, go to your favourite working folder in your computer and clone your forked repository by typing (replacing ```YOUR_USERNAME``` by the actual username of your GitHub account):
+   3. Then, go to your favorite working folder in your computer and clone your forked repository by typing (replacing ```YOUR_USERNAME``` by the actual username of your GitHub account):